Allostatic load: Implications of allostatic load on health

 Increased allostatic load constitutes a significant health hazard.
 Several studies documented a strong association of allostatic load to the incidence of coronary heart disease, to surrogate markers of cardiovascular health and to hard endpoints, including cause-specific and all-cause mortality.
-Mediators connecting allostatic load to morbidity and mortality include the function of the autonomic nervous system, cytokines and stress hormones, e.g. catecholamines, cortisol and thyroid hormones.
+Mediators connecting allostatic load to morbidity and mortality include the function of the autonomic nervous system, cytokines, and stress hormones (e.g., catecholamines, cortisol, and thyroid hormones).
+Biological implications of allostatic load include impacts on both cognitive and physical functioning, with the prefrontal cortex, hippocampus, and amygdala being regions that may be specifically impacted by it.

 Reducing risk

-To reduce and manage high allostatic load, an individual should pay attention to structural and behavioural factors.
-Structural factors include the social environment, and access to health services.
-Behavioural factors include diet, physical health and tobacco smoking, which can lead to chronic disease.
-Actions such as tobacco smoking are brought about from the stress levels that an individual experiences.
-Therefore, controlling stress levels from the beginning, for example by not leading to tobacco smoking, will reduce the chance of chronic disease development and high allostatic load.
+To reduce and manage high allostatic load, an individual should pay attention to structural (e.g., social environment, access to health care) and behavioral factors (e.g., diet, physical health, and tobacco smoking, which can lead to chronic disease).

-Low socio-economic status (SES) affects allostatic load and therefore, focusing on the causes of low SES will reduce allostatic load levels.
-Reducing societal polarisation, material deprivation, and psychological demands on health helps to manage allostatic load.
+Low socio-economic status (SES) affects allostatic load and therefore, focusing on the causes of low SES may reduce allostatic load levels.
+Reducing societal polarization, material deprivation, and psychological demands on health assists to manage allostatic load.
 Support from the community and the social environment can manage high allostatic load.
 In addition, healthy lifestyle that encompasses a broad array of lifestyle change including healthy eating and regular physical exercise may reduce allostatic load.
 Empowering financial help from the government allows people to gain control and improve their psychological health.
 Improving inequalities in health decreases the stress levels and improves health by reducing high allostatic load on the body.

-Interventions can include encouraging sleep quality and quantity, social support, self-esteem and wellbeing, improving diet, avoiding alcohol or drug consumption and participating in physical activity.
+Interventions can include encouraging sleep quality and quantity, social support, self-esteem and wellbeing, improving diet, avoiding alcohol or drug consumption, and participating in physical activity.
 Providing cleaner and safer environments and the incentive towards a higher education will reduce the chance of stress and improve mental health significantly, therefore, reducing the onset of high allostatic load.

-Allostatic load differs by sex and age, and the social status of an individual.
+Allostatic load differs by sex, age, and the social status of an individual.
 Protective factors could, at various times of an individual's life span, be implemented to reduce stress and, in the long run, eliminate the onset of allostatic load.
 Protective factors include parental bonding, education, social support, healthy workplaces, a sense of meaning towards life and choices being made, and positive feelings in general.